surifirstpin/biplus_documentation/docs/Model.md

 - **Name** of the field.
 - **label** the derived field.
-- **Data_type** have supporting parameters and string is used as  Default parameter while deriving the fields for custom table.
+- **Data_type** have supporting parameters and string is used as  Default parameter while deriving the fields for custom table. list of supporting parameters used while defining the custom fields.

    - **String** for measures that contain letters or special characters.
   - **Date** measures that contain dates.